 Now that you've completed your planning and are ready to go, your meeting schedule might look something like this!
 Please note this is an example.

 What Young Carer Peer Support Group

-Date 1st February 2020
+Date 1st February 2023

 When Every three weeks

 Where School Library - Room 1

 Time 10.00am -11.00am

 Comments For any further questions contact: School Chaplain, Jane Smith

-Part C: You are now ready!
+Part C: Implementation